 No Impact.
 Currently, the project site is located on vacant land.
-Access to the project site would be provided by a driveway from Hacienda Avenue.
-In the project area Hacienda Avenue is currently unimproved.
-Off-site improvements including street paving of ingress/egress access driveways would be required to implement the project.
-The Proposed Project would improve Hacienda Avenue from Little Morongo Road east for the full length of the proposed building.
-The Proposed Project would also build a 30-foot wide fire lane along the east and southern sides of the proposed building with access from the improved Hacienda Avenue.
-These proposed improvements would be reviewed by the City and Riverside County Fire Department to ensure compliance with local development standards regarding roadway ingress/egress designs and to verify that implementation of the Proposed Project would not result in traffic safety impacts.
+Access to the project site would be provided by a driveway from San Jacinto Lane.
+The Proposed Project design would be reviewed by the City and Riverside County Fire Department to ensure compliance with local development standards regarding ingress/egress designs and to verify that implementation of the Proposed Project would not result in traffic safety impacts.
 The Proposed Project does not include incompatible uses or design features that would substantially increase hazards.
 No mitigation measures are required.